davidhu2006/cs246e-notes/Notes/problem_18.md

 else {...}
 ```
 If we want to compete with C, we need a 3-valued comparison operation: `operator<=>`
-The standard provides a class `std::strong-ordering` and constants `std::strong-ordering{less, equal, greater}` that we can use as the result of comparison.
+The standard provides a class `std::strong_ordering` and constants `std::strong_ordering{less, equal, greater}` that we can use as the result of comparison.
 These constants compare, respectively, as {`<`, `==`, `>`} 0

 By default, `<=>` does lexicographical comparison for free, if you ask for it: